 Restricting external boot to recover an iPhone or iPad

 By default, iOS 14.5 and iPadOS 14.5 or later restrict this recovery capability to host computers that have been previously trusted.
 Administrators that want to opt out of this more secure behavior can enable the restriction Allow putting an iOS or iPadOS device into Recovery Mode from an unpaired host.

 Using Ethernet adapters with iPhone or iPad

-An iPhone or iPad with a compatible Ethernet adapter maintains an active connection to a connected network even before the device is initially unlocked — if the device has the restriction turned off.
-This approach is useful when the device must receive an MDM command when Wi-Fi and mobile networks are unavailable, and the device hasn’t been unlocked since it was started from a shutdown state or was restarted — for example, when a user has forgotten their passcode and MDM is attempting to clear it.
+An iPhone or iPad with a compatible Ethernet adapter maintains an active connection to a connected network even before the device is initially unlocked—if the device has the restriction turned off.
+This approach is useful when the device must receive an MDM command when Wi-Fi and cellular networks are unavailable, and the device hasn’t been unlocked since it was started from a shutdown state or was restarted—for example, when a user has forgotten their passcode and MDM is attempting to clear it.

 The Restricted Mode setting on iPhone or iPad can be managed by: